saulecabrera/saulecabrera.dev/content/posts/exploring-plug-the-body-reader.md

 The `body_reader` option accepts a tuple containing a module, a function and arguments, which will get invoked before the body is parsed and discarded.
-In the example above we're passing `{BodyReader, :cache, []}`, it's implementation looks like the following:
+In the example above we're passing `{BodyReader, :cache, []}`, its implementation looks like the following:

 {{<highlight elixir>}}
   defmodule BodyReader do